swcarpentry/make-novice/episodes/02-makefiles.md

 ---
-layout: page
-title: Automation and Make
-subtitle: Makefiles
+title: Makefiles
-minutes: 0
+teaching: 15
+exercises: 15
+questions:
+- "FIXME?"
+objectives:
+- "Recognise the key parts of a Makefile, rules, targets, dependencies and actions."
+- "Write a simple Makefile."
+- "Run Make from the shell."
+- "Explain when and why to mark targets as `.PHONY`."
+- "Explain constraints on dependencies."
+keypoints:
+- "FIXME."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Recognise the key parts of a Makefile, rules, targets,
->   dependencies and actions.
-> * Write a simple Makefile.
-> * Run Make from the shell.
-> * Explain when and why to mark targets as `.PHONY`.
-> * Explain constraints on dependencies.

 Create a file, called `Makefile`, with the following content:

 ~~~